objectives materials technology background activities assessment resources

 To Prepare

 Gather books and other resources to help students research.
 Read some of the Louisiana Folklife Articles listed in Technology Connections above.
 If possible, find an almanac to bring to class.
 Determine how thoroughly you want students to investigate these topics.
 Students could conduct fieldwork among workers in outdoor occupations, hunters and fishermen, cooks, craftspeople, celebration organizers, friends, and family members.
 They could limit work to collecting sayings and beliefs, or they could conduct more extensive research in books, on the Internet, and through fieldwork.
 This activity lends itself well to collaborative group work.
 Bookmark images from the Creole State Exhibit -- Ritual, Festival, and Religion.
-If using Venn diagrams, Louisiana Voices Venn Diagram shows how to use them for comparisons.
+If using Venn diagrams, Venn Diagram shows how to use them for comparisons.

 Print and distribute the Rubric for Collaborative Group Fieldwork Research and go over it with students.
 Explain that they should refer to it periodically to be sure they are accomplishing the tasks listed, and they will assess their own participation in the collaborative group using it at the end of the lesson.
 You will evaluate the groups' work using the rubric at the end of the lesson as a summative measure.